LianneKho/flaskapp/README.md

 it has training videos which i would like to connect with test in the future, this way it's easy and all in one place.
 It also has an FAQ page and a page to contact somebody for all you questons, this way it's easy to ask for help.

+i've used javascript, CSS and HTML to keep it user friendly but also get the design i wanted i wanted a simple but chique design that would be user friendly, so it can easily be changed depanding on the company. i've also used python and flask for the database and authentication